 The PATH metro network connects New Jersey to the heart of Manhattan with two systems: one joins the One World Trade Center in New York to Newark and Hoboken, and the other connects 33rd Street in New York to Hoboken and Journal Square in New Jersey.
 With PATH, you will not only have easy access to Journal Square but New York as well.

 The Liberty State Park is one of Jersey City's jewels.
 This green patch of land located near the New York Harbor is one of the most visited parks in the United States.
-Many Manhattan residents prefer to recharge their batteries at Liberty State Park on weekends instead of whiling away their time at the crowded Central Park.
+Many Manhattan residents prefer to unwind and recharge at Liberty State Park on weekends instead of whiling away their time at the crowded Central Park.

 With more than 16,000 Filipinos living in Jersey City, the city is an ideal place to discover or immerse yourself in the culture of the Philippine archipelago.
 Little Manila, as it is known, is located around Newark Avenue and Manila Street and includes a wide variety of Filipino restaurants, bakeries, typical shops, and even doctors.